-When development may start
+3.5.20 When development may start

-- 3.5.20.(1) Development may start when a development permit for the development takes effect. - (2) Subsection (1) applies subject to any condition applying under section 3.5.31(1)(b) to a development approval for the development.
+- (1) Development may start when a development permit for the development takes effect. - (2) Subsection (1) applies subject to any condition applying under section $3.5.31(1)(b)^{58}$ to a development approval for the development.

-When approval lapses
+3.5.21 When approval lapses

-- 3.5.21.(1) The development approval for the application lapses at the end of the currency period for the approval unless- - (a) for development that is a material change of use-the change of use happens before the end of the currency period; or - (b) for a development permit that is reconfiguring a lot-the plan mentioned in section 3.7.2 for the reconfiguration of the lot is given to the local government for its approval before the end of the currency period; or - (c) for development not mentioned in paragraphs (a) and (b)-development under the approval substantially starts before the end of the currency period. - (2) To the extent the approval is for development that is a material change of use, the "currency period" is, if the application was not a development application (superseded planning scheme)- - (a) the 4 years starting the day the approval takes effect; or - (b) if the approval states or implies a time for the approval to lapse-the period from the day the approval takes effect until the stated or implied time. - (3) To the extent the approval is for development other than a material change of use, the "currency period" is, if the application was not a development application (superseded planning scheme)-
+- (1) The development approval for the application lapses at the end of the currency period for the approval unless- - (a) for development that is a material change of use-the change of use happens before the end of the currency period; or - (b) for a development permit that is reconfiguring a lot-the plan mentioned in section 3.7.2 for the reconfiguration of the lot is given to the local government for its approval before the end of the currency period; or - (c) for development not mentioned in paragraphs (a) and (b)-development under the approval substantially starts before the end of the currency period. - (2) To the extent the approval is for development that is a material change of use, the "currency period" is, if the application was not a development application (superseded planning scheme)- - (a) the 4 years starting the day the approval takes effect; or - (b) if the approval states or implies a time for the approval to lapse-the period from the day the approval takes effect until the stated or implied time. - (3) To the extent the approval is for development other than a material change of use, the "currency period" is, if the application was not a development application (superseded planning scheme)- - (a) the 2 years starting the day the approval takes effect; or

-Section 3.5.31 (Conditions generally)
+58 Section 3.5.31 (Conditions generally)